-New to electric lawn mowers work my sound intimidating, but it can be simple once you understand the basics.
+Figuring out how electric lawn mowers work my sound intimidating, but it can be simple once you understand the basics.
 This guide will walk you through everything you need to know about owning and operating your first electric mower as well as preparing you for all your electric battery powered tools.

 Electric Lawn Mower History